jsilber17/GDP-Satellite-Predictions/README.md

 </p>

 #### Log y Transformation
-For a regression problem, I always take the natural logarith of my targets, and see if taking the logarithm helps retrieve a linear model.
+For a regression problem, I always take the natural logarithm of my targets, and see if taking the logarithm helps retrieve a linear model.
 As seen below, the relationship between the CBSAs and GDP is an exponential relationship, so taking the logartihm of GDP transforms the relationship to a negative linear relationship.

 <img src="img/y_line_chart.png" width="300" height="300"> <img src="img/y_transformed.png" width="300" height="300">